 While learning UX does not happen overnight, these timelines are relatively quick.
 If you elect to start a UX bootcamp or UX mentorship program, you could have an entirely new career in less than a year!

 You can also learn UX design on a part-time basis.
-Avocademy, for instance, only requires 15 hours a week of work for six to eight weeks.
+Avocademy, for instance, only requires 10 to 20 hours a week of work for 8 to 16 weeks.
 Students do not have to put their life on hold to make a career pivot.

 We encourage on-the-fence career changers to rethink what too long means to them.
 A year of learning and job hunting can seem like forever, but so can a year of staying in a role that doesn’t meet your needs!